 - Hold the string to the side when you pee.

-- Remove the tampon before peeing and then put in a new one after you’ve dried yourself.
+- Remove the tampon before peeing and put in a new one after you’ve peed and dried yourself.

 But you don’t have to do any of that if you don’t want to.
 If the tampon is inserted well into the vagina, it won’t block urine flow.